Expand mobile version menu

 Extra Requirements

-Certification is generally offered directly from software vendors or from vendor-neutral certification providers.
-Employers may require their database administrators to be certified in the products they use.
+Certification is typically offered directly from software vendors or vendor-neutral certification providers.
+Employers may require their database administrators and architects to be certified in the products they use.

 For additional information, visit these websites: